jrnold/r4ds-exercise-solutions/docs/relational-data.md

 3. Is there a relationship between the age of a plane and its delays?

 Surprisingly not.
-If anything (departure) delay seems to decrease slightly with age (perhaps because of selection):
+If anything (departure) delay seems to decrease slightly with the age of the plane.
+This could be due to choices about how airlines allocate planes to airports.

 ```r
 plane_ages <-